Places A Tourist Should Go in 1905?

 I think the biggest surprise is that it seems any person back in 1905 could go and get access to the big “bureau,” as they called the holding area for bodies in the morgue, and view corpses and photographs of the dead.

 To visit a place like this is not as surprising as you might think.
-People in the nineteenth and early twentieth century had a different relationship with death than we have today.
+People in the nineteenth and early twentieth century had a different attitude and relationship with death than we have today.
 One hundred years ago with no antibiotics, limited medical knowledge and few cures for diseases meant life was much more precarious and many people died an early death.

 Rural cemeteries like Green-Wood Cemetery and The Cemetery of the Evergreens in Brooklyn and Woodlawn Cemetery in the Bronx were destinations for tourists and were often crowded with visitors.
 People would stroll among the dead to contemplate life and remember the dead along with sight-seeing of famous or notable graves.